ROCm-LS/monai/docs/install/installation.rst

                   hipcub hipblas hipblas-dev hipfft hipsparse  \
                   hiprand rocsolver rocrand-dev rocm-hip-sdk

-3. Download the MONAI for AMD ROCm repository
+3. Download the MONAI for AMD ROCm repository.

    Checkout the latest version of MONAI for AMD ROCm from the git repository: